 Pain in the scrotum or in the penis

 Often this pain results from an elevated pelvic floor tension and is projected into the scrotum or the (top of the) penis.
 Just as in the little finger, for example, pain occurs after the abutment of the elbow (“funny bone”).
 Again it is necessary to learn to relax the pelvic floor muscles, maybe or combined with relaxation of the abdomen musculature.

 Pelvic pain often occurs during pregnancy or after childbirth.
 Usually pelvic pain is experienced in the sacroiliac joints, the pubic arch, and often there is also pain in the groin and buttocks.
 80% of all women do have pain during the pregnancy in the pelvic area.
 This is normal and almost always disappears after birth.
 If the symptoms are bothersome and occur daily, it is advisable to make an appointment.
-Especially if the symptoms are 6 weeks after childbirth still present, it is good to make and appointment.
+Especially if the symptoms are 6 weeks after childbirth still present, you should make an appointment.

-Pelvic pain also sometimes happen by a wrong move.
-Then there is a distortion is the pelvis joint present creating the symtoms.
+Pelvic pain can sometimes happen after a wrong move.
+Then there is a distortion of the pelvis joint creating the symptoms.
 Often this passes by.
-If the symptoms continue for a longer period or get worse, it’s good to make an appointment.
+If the symptoms continue for a longer period or get worse, it is advisable to make an appointment.
 The first priority during the treatment is to eliminate the distortion.
 Furthermore, it is necessary to see if there are multiple joints involved, especially when the complaints existed for a longer period already.
 Then the burden is slowly increased in targeted exercise training.
 The same is the case after an accident.
 It is very important to burden your pelvis in a dosed manner.
 This needs to be done precisely.

 In case of saddle-soreness there often is an abnormal position of the coccyx which increases the tension of the pelvic floor muscles.
 This can be treated.
-For advice: it is very important to sit on your saddle in a relaxed way.
+Tip: it is very important to sit on your saddle in a relaxed way.